jing-yen/tp/docs/DeveloperGuide.md

 <ins>Overview</ins>

-The `Storage` class is responsible for managing the loading and saving of data of transactions and activities from and onto the local machine. `PayPals` will load the saved data from a save file right after starting the application, and saves all the data back into the save file when the application is exited.
+The `Storage` class is responsible for managing the loading and saving of transaction and activity data from and onto the local machine. `PayPals` will load saved data from the appropriate group's save file right after starting the application and save all the data back into the respective save file when the application exits.

 <ins>Implementation Details</ins>

+`Storage` creates a `master-savefile.txt` in the directory `./data`.
+This master file contains the list of all existing groups.
+Each group has its own save file (e.g., `Singapore Trip.txt`) stored in the same `./data` directory.

+The `master-savefile.txt` contains a list of all group names, one per line.

-`Storage` will create `savefile.txt` and store in under the directory `./data`.
-The file format is as follows, with samples provided.
+The file format for group-specific save files is as follows:
 ```
 DESCRIPTION|PAYER|AMOUNT|HASPAID|FRIEND|AMOUNT|HASPAID...
 ```